okazaki0yumemi1/steamdeck-recording-to-mp4/README.md

 # How to use?
 Find *clips* folder (Steam -> Settings -> Game Recording -> Raw recordings folder) on your Steam Deck or copy it to any PC with Linux.

-You have to be in a folder with *clips* folder, not in that folder.
+You have to be in a folder with *video* folder, not in that folder.

 Run script - copy it's content to a file called script.name.sh, then do ```chmod +x ./script.name.sh``` to make it executable.
 After that, run ```./path/to/script.name.sh``` after that.